brittanyrw/emojiscreen/docs/card_overview.md

 - [Get Emoji](https://getemoji.com/) and [EmojiCopy](https://www.emojicopy.com/) are tools to copy regular emojis easily from one page.
 Note: The initial homepage does not display all skin color versions of each emoji so you will need to search in Emojipedia for those.
 - [Emojipedia](https://emojipedia.org/) - A directory of all emojis.

 Note when you copy these emojis and paste them into your text editor or Github, they will no longer look like the Twitter emojis.
-But don't worry, Javascript will convert them to the Twitter emojis on the EmojiScreen website.
+But don't worry, Javascript will convert them to Twitter emojis on the EmojiScreen website.

 ### Genres 🔍

-The genres should be added as an array (the square [] brackets indicates an array or list).
+The genres should be added as an array (the square [] brackets indicate an array or list).
 Separate each genre with a comma and each genre should be wrapped in quotes and lowercase.
 If there are two words for a genre, replace the space with a hyphen (-).
 There is no limit to the number of genres but try not to add too many.

 ```
 {